New to SCRLC?

 Grant Information

-Congratulations to all recipients!
-They will share the results of their work in a webinar to be held on May 30, 2024.
+SCRLC offers a yearly round of Digitization grants.
+DEI Consulting Grants were offered during the 2023-2024 fiscal year.
 SCRLC is unable to offer this grant during the 2024-2025 fiscal year, but hopes to offer a similar grant opportunity in the future.
-Contact Mary-Carol Lindbloom with any questions.

 Digitization Grants